Every mum knows a windy baby is a grumpy baby! Avoid the tears by finding the right baby burping technique to settle your little one.

-This can make her feel full even if she hasn’t had enough to eat.
+This can make baby feel full even if they haven’t had enough to eat.

 Symptoms of trapped wind

-Common signs your baby has trapped wind include her squirming or crying during a feed or looking pained or uncomfortable when you put her down afterwards.
+Common signs your baby has trapped wind include squirming or crying during a feed or looking pained or uncomfortable when you put them down afterwards.